Summer C: May 15 – July 21, 2023

 UF in Brazil: Engineering Internship abroad program is organized by Herbert Wertheim College of Engineering to increase student engagement in international experiences through a unique study tour and internship program for engineers, including Chemical Engineers and Biomedical Engineers.
 The program provides a unique opportunity to learn about Brazilian history, culture and technology while completing an engineering internship at a company in São Paulo.
 Students will have the opportunity to learn and develop your professional and intercultural competencies in a global environment.

-This program will take place in São Paulo and Rio de Janeiro to leverage Brazil’s strong position in chemical, petrochemical, and biochemical industries.
+This program will take place in São Paulo and Rio de Janeiro to leverage Brazil’s strong position in various industries such as mechanical, industrial, chemical, and biochemical industries.

 About the program

 We will be visiting multinational companies in Sao Paulo and Rio de Janeiro to introduce students to the engineering industries in Brazil.
 Here is a tentative list of companies that are included in the program: